-While searching for a solution to this problem I have got to know that there is a Windows Resource kit tool called timezone.exe which can be used to change day light savings..It does not set time zone.
-I have tried further to find if there is any registry hack and below is what I have come up with.
+While searching for a solution to this problem I got to know that there is a Windows Resource kit tool called timezone.exe which can be used to change day light savings..It does not set time zone.
+I tried further to find if there is any registry hack and below is what I came up with.

-I have found that the below registry key stores the information about different time zones.
+I found that the below registry key stores the information about different time zones.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Time Zones.